Scholar-6/brillder/public/terms.md

 8 **Learning Records**

-8.1 Teachers, tutors and school administrators who have permissions to set bricks to their students also have the capability to analyse results and data arising from brick assignments which they have set.
+8.1 Teachers, tutors and school administrators who have permissions to set bricks to their learners also have the capability to analyse results and data arising from brick assignments which they have set.
 (They do not have access to other brick assignments which a learner may have undertaken.)

-8.2 Students have access to their own individual data sets within the context of the personalised library which they create as they play and collect bricks.
+8.2 Learners have access to their own individual data sets within the context of the personalised library which they create as they play and collect bricks.

 **9 Content Creators**